 Pro-TipLack of picture is a risk.
 A recruiter will give your LinkedIn profile more attention if there’s a photo there.
 It’s a fact that profiles that have a photo uploaded are 21 times more likely to be clicked on.

 Whether we like it or not, society still judges people on their looks, be it in a bar, on the beach, or in the office.
 There’s not much any one individual can do to change it, but you can use this information to your advantage and work the system to your benefit.
 Knowing the rules means you’ll make the best impression.

-A well taken photo for your LinkedIn profile and resume will give recruiters the first impression of you - make it the right one.
+A well-taken photo for your LinkedIn profile and resume will give recruiters the first impression of you - make it the right one.
 To make sure you’re going down the right track, here’s a final overview of exactly what you’re aiming for:

 You’re going to have a thousand questions as you prepare to take the photo that could, quite literally, make your dream career happen.
 What to wear, what file size, how to shoot, how to smile - all will whiz through your head at some point.
-Don’t jump into conclusions too early!
+Don’t jump to conclusions too early!

 Follow the advice given below.
-We aim to have covered the hot topics and hit all the essentials you’ll be wondering so now all that’s left is to wish the best of luck landing that gig you’ve always wanted!
+We aim to have covered the hot topics and hit all the essentials you’ll be wondering so now all that’s left is to wish you the best of luck landing that gig you’ve always wanted!